phpdevcommunity/essential-framework/framework-doc/controllers.md

 ## Available Helpers

-The Essential Framework includes a set of helper functions to streamline common tasks in your controllers and views.
+The Michel Framework includes a set of helper functions to streamline common tasks in your controllers and views.
 Here are some of the available helpers:

 ### Redirecting